teresitaya/doc-site/src/app/docs/ci-cd-workflow/index.md

 # CI/CD Workflow

-This document provides a detailed overview of the CI/CD Workflow defined for RP development process.
+This document provides a detailed overview of the CI/CD Workflow defined for RiskPhysics development process.
 The primary objectives are to simplify the deployment process, guarantee the quality of the code, and uphold a systematic methodology for the roll-out of new features and updates.
 This guide encompasses the journey from code creation to production deployment, emphasizing crucial steps, checkpoints, and responsibilities.

 ### CI/CD Workflow Overview